SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 ## Basic usage

-Before running any `dops` commands, the required packages must be uploaded to the ledger. `dops` comes packaged with all of its necessary Daml packages.
+Before running any `dops` commands, the required packages must be uploaded to the ledger. `dops` includes all of its necessary Daml packages.
 You can upload all of them to your participant by running:

 ```bash
 dops upload-dar